himazawa/himazawa.github.io/posts/email-lockout/index.md

 <!--more-->

+{{< admonition type=info title="This post is NOT sponsored" open=false >}}
+This post is not sponsored or paid by Proton.
+I am just talkign about what happen to me and the steps I took.
+I decied to switch to proton just because I already was paying for their VPN service and I had a good experience.
+Other providers I considered are [tuta](https://tuta.com/) and [fastmail](https://www.fastmail.com/)
+{{< /admonition >}}

 ## The MFA trap: losing access to everything

 Few weeks ago changed my Outlook password using my password manager on mobile.
 If you have ever tried this, you know that sometimes the password gets changed but does not get saved in the manager, especially if you forget to press save.
 I figured it was not a big deal and that I could reset it later if needed.